adobe/spacecat-audit-scheduler/README.md

 ## Overview

-This Lambda function is designed to trigger LHS audits by calling a specified endpoint.
+This enhanced Lambda function is designed to trigger LHS audits by calling multiple specified endpoints.
 It is scheduled to run automatically every 24 hours via AWS EventBridge.
-The function uses environment variables to retrieve the endpoint URL and the necessary authentication key.
+The function now supports a list of endpoint URLs provided in a JSON array through an environment variable.

 ## Features

 - **Scheduled Invocation**: Automatically triggered every 24 hours by AWS EventBridge.
-- **Endpoint Call**: Calls a specified endpoint to trigger an LHS audit.
+- **Multiple Endpoint Calls**: Calls multiple endpoints specified in a JSON array to trigger LHS audits.
-- **Environment Variable Configuration**: Uses `AUDIT_ALL_LHS_TRIGGER_URL` for the endpoint URL and `ADMIN_KEY` for the API key.
+- **Environment Variable Configuration**: Uses `TRIGGER_URLS` for a list of endpoint URLs and `ADMIN_KEY` for the API key.
+- **Multi-Status Response**: Returns a detailed status for each endpoint call, indicating success or failure.

 ## Prerequisites

 - Node.js (version as per your Lambda runtime environment)
 - Access to AWS Lambda and AWS EventBridge
-- Configured environment variables: `AUDIT_ALL_LHS_TRIGGER_URL` and `ADMIN_KEY`
+- Configured environment variables: `TRIGGER_URLS` (in JSON format) and `ADMIN_KEY`

 ## Installation